LahElr/my-small-tools/README.md

 This script can report some hardware performance data routinely, kinda like a very simple mix of htop and nvidia-smi.

-Need psutil.
-Need cuda and pynvml to see GPU informations.
+Requires psutil.
+Requires cuda and pynvml to see GPU informations.
 For GPU information, only Nvidia GPUs are supported.

 This script reuses some of the code from [Hardware Sentry](https://github.com/LahElr/my-small-tools#hardware-sentry) [here](https://github.com/LahElr/my-small-tools/blob/main/HardwareSentry.py).